codice/ddf/distribution/docker/solr-docker/README.md

 ### Docker Compose

-Running a basic solr container with docker-compose would look something like this:
+Running a basic solr container with docker compose would look something like this:

 ```
 version: '3.7'